How to Overcome a Denial of Social Security Disability (SSD) Benefits

 What should you do if you receive the dreaded denial letter?

 - Do not panic.
 The SSA denies 70 percent of initial SSD applications, many of which are ultimately approved.
 Therefore, do not get discouraged or upset.
 You have other options, such as filing an appeal.

 - Read the letter carefully.
 The letter explains why your claim was denied.
 The information contained in the letter will dictate the best course of action for gaining approval on appeal.

 - Collect more evidence.
 You may need to submit additional evidence of your eligibility.
 For example, if the SSA claims your medical condition did not meet the definition of disability, you may need to provide more proof of its severity, expected duration or impact on your ability to perform certain job-related tasks.

 - File your appeal right away.
 You have only 60 days from the date you receive the letter to file your appeal.
 If you miss the deadline, you must start the entire process from scratch.

 - Retain legal counsel to help.
 An experienced disability attorney can strategize a plan to increase your likelihood of approval on appeal.

-Consult With Our Social Security Disability Lawyers About Appealing a Denial of SSD Benefits
+Consult With Our Social Security Lawyers About Appealing a Denial of SSD Benefits

 If your SSD claim was denied, start preparing your appeal immediately to file by the deadline.
-The social security disability lawyers at Turley Redmond Rosasco & Rosasco help you take the steps necessary to gain SSA approval.
+The social security lawyers at Turley Redmond Rosasco & Rosasco help you take the steps necessary to gain SSA approval.
 Your SSD appeals evaluation is free, so contact us today for a consultation.
-We have offices conveniently located in Riverhead, Ronkonkoma, Shirley, Garden City, and New York City.
+We have offices conveniently located in Nassau County, Suffolk County and New York City.